covalenthq/covalent-docs/content/en/docs/network/covalent-query-token/covalent-network-staking.md

 ## Staking Parameters

-With Covalent Network Staking, there are a number of staking parameters in place that are dynamic in that they can be updated.
+With Covalent Network Staking, there are a number of staking parameters in place that are dynamic and can be updated.
 These are in place to a) prevent a small number of Network Operators making up the majority staked and b) to manage the system as its scale increases.
-These parameters will be consistently examined and adjusted.
+These parameters will be periodically examined and adjusted.
 The parameters at launch are as follows:

 |Parameter|Rate|
 |---|---|